-The figures reported in the financial statements are presented in millions of euros, rounded to three digits after the decimal point.
+The figures reported in the financial statements are presented in thousands of euros.
 The consolidated financial statements are prepared on the historical cost basis except that some assets and liabilities are measured at their fair values (financial instruments held for trading and financial instruments classified as available-for-sale and derivatives and investment property) and on the revaluation method basis (land and buildings).
 Group entities apply uniform accounting policies.

 In accordance with the Estonian Accounting Act, the parent company's separate unconsolidated financial statements (statement of financial position, statement of comprehensive income, statement of cash flows and statement of changes in equity) are disclosed in the notes to the consolidated financial statements.
-The separate financial statements of Bigbank AS are presented in note 35 Parent company's separate financial statements.
+The separate financial statements of Bigbank AS are presented in note 33 Unconsolidated statements of parent company as a separate entity.
 The parent company's financial statements are prepared using the same accounting policies and measurement bases as those applied on the preparation of the consolidated financial statements except that in the separate financial statements investments in subsidiaries and associates are measured at cost.